mothgears/medulla/README.md

 - `port: 3000`
 Server port.

-- `watch: true`
+- `watchForChanges: flags.WATCH_SOURCE`
-If set "true", the server watch for files from watchedFiles and automatically update the cache each time it changes.
+if set "medulla.flags.WATCH_SOURCE", server will watch for modules and cached files and automatically restart workers or update the cache each time it changes.
+If WATCH_ALL - watch for all files, if WATCH_NO - not watching.

 - `forcewatch: false`
 Set true if "fs.watch" don't work correctly (with some OS/IDE) and server not reacting on file changes.